 If you're one of those people tasked with making a business case for hyper-converged infrastructure (HCI), you should have little trouble coming up with a list of the benefits that HCI products offer.
-Hyper-convergence promises to simplify infrastructure deployment and management, and to provide a flexible and scalable environment that can lead to a lower TCO than traditional data center technologies.
-Here's what to emphasize to get you higher-ups on board with HCI.
+Hyper-converged computing promises to simplify infrastructure deployment and management, and to provide a flexible and scalable environment that can lead to a lower total cost of ownership (TCO) than traditional data center technologies.
+Here's what to emphasize to get your higher-ups on board with HCI.

 Hyper-converged infrastructure is made up of tightly integrated components that have been thoroughly tested to ensure that the hardware and software work as a cohesive unit.
 Deployments are quick and easy, and certainly less painful than putting the system together yourself.

-With HCI products, you can spend less time configuring and optimizing components than you would with a traditional piecemeal system.
+With hyper-converged computing, you can spend less time configuring and optimizing components than you would with a traditional piecemeal system.
 HCI uses a hypervisor to combine all the components into a shared resource pool, which lets you manage the pieces as a single unit.

 HCI products also have the benefit of being designed and supported by a single vendor, which helps avoid cross-component contention, vendor finger-pointing and the incompatibilities that can result from a do-it-yourself architecture.
 The downside to this is that you'll also be faced with vendor lock-in, which could spell trouble three to five years down the road.

 Much of the flexibility you gain with hyper-converged computing is a result of HCI's cloud-like architecture, which provides a single shared resource pool that eliminates the need for isolated infrastructures to meet specific workloads.
 With HCI products, you can implement workloads of various types and sizes in a centralized environment, then deliver them through a software-managed infrastructure.
 This lets you easily deploy and maintain a wide range of applications and services.